-During the break-in Dr. Crighton—never one to leave an unsecured animal behind—abducted the owner’s pet as well: fittingly, the pussycat the Rust-Oleum Rustler was charged with pilfering was named Rusty.
+During the break-in Dr. Crighton—never one to leave an unsecured animal behind—abducted the owner’s pet as well: fittingly, the pussycat the Rust-Oleum Rustler pilfered was named Rusty.

 “I just hope and pray they keep her where she belongs so she can’t do this to any other animals—or any more people.”
 Twelve Oaks Market owner Cynthia Sanz, Palm Beach Post, March 4th, 2003

 For those of you keeping track at home, allow me to provide a running tally: